1887 Constitution of the Hawaiian Kingdom: Provisions

-The 1887 constitution replaced the previous absolute veto, allowed to the king, to one that two-thirds of the legislature of the Hawaiian Kingdom could override.
+The 1887 constitution followed modern liberal principles.
+It replaced the previous absolute veto, allowed to the king, to one that two-thirds of the legislature of the Hawaiian Kingdom could override.

-It also took away the power of the king to act without the consent of his cabinet and gave the legislature, which was controlled by the white Americans by this time, the power to dismiss the cabinet instead of the king.
+It also took away the power of the king to act without the consent of his cabinet and gave the legislature the power to dismiss the cabinet instead of the king.
 It also removed language from the 1864 constitution implying that the king was above the law, replacing it with language that the king was required to obey his laws to the level of his subjects.
 The cabinet was now allowed to vote in the legislature, but to reduce the king's influence, he was not allowed to appoint legislators to any other government post.
 The legislature also gained the authority to imprison those that disrespected, published false reports or comments about or threatened or assaulted any of its members.

 The constitution also removed the monarch's power to appoint members of the House of Nobles (the upper house of the legislature), instead making it a body elected by the wealthy landowners to six-year terms and enlarging it to 40 members.
-Qualifications to serve as a noble or representative now came to include high property and income requirements as well, which stripped almost all of the native population of the ability to serve in the legislature.
+Qualifications to serve as a noble or representative now came to include high property and income requirements as well, which stripped almost all of the native population of the ability to serve in the legislature until they met the requirements.

 The 1887 constitution had also attempted to limit profligate spending, which had become a problem under Kalākaua's reign, namely with the costly construction and maintenance of Iolani Palace.
 The constitution stipulated that the King was required to appoint a Minister of Finance to oversee government spending and submit an annual budget proposal to the legislature.

 The 1887 constitution made significant changes to voting requirements.
 It allowed foreign resident aliens to vote, not just naturalized citizens.
 Asians, including subjects who previously enjoyed the right to vote, were specifically denied suffrage.
-Hawaiian, American, and European males were granted full voting rights only if they met the economic and literacy thresholds.
+Hawaiian, American, and European men were granted full voting rights only if they met the economic and literacy thresholds.